Linaro/uadk/docs/maintenance.md

 ## Making Changes

-Keep the commits on topic.
+Keep the commits on topic.\
 Please test your changes.

 ## Submitting Changes

-Ensure that each commit in the series has at least one **Signed-off-by:** line, using your real name and email address.
-The names in the **Signed-off-by:** and **Author:** lines must match.
-If anyone else contributes to the commit, they must also add their own **Signed-off-by:** line.
+Ensure that each commit in the series has at least one **Signed-off-by:** line,\
+using your real name and email address.
+The names in the **Signed-off-by:**\
+and **Author:** lines must match.
+If anyone else contributes to the commit,\
+they must also add their own **Signed-off-by:** line.

-Submit your changes for review at the mailing list "linux-accelerators@lists.ozlabs.org" targeting the **master** branch.
+Submit your changes for review at the mailing list\
+"acc@lists.linaro.org" targeting the **master** branch.

 Or submit your changes for review in [Github](https://github.com/Linaro/uadk).